-WE turned out at 5 a.m. on Friday, July 6th, to have a last look at Victoria as our vessel steamed out of the harbour, for we were very sorry indeed to leave the As we passed along the Sound we had a last look at Government House, and then turned our faces in the direction of American territory once more. could not, however, see much, for forest-fires had recently been so numerous, that upon approaching the American shore we found the whole district one mass of The fire which had attracted the notice of the smoke.
-Victoria fire brigade on the previous evening had been one of immense magnitude, and we saw the smoke from Besides this, numerous fires were it still ascending. apparently smouldering in other directions in different parts of the forests; and throughout the day the atmosphere was suffocating, and the views totally obscured Had it not been for this I believe we by the smoke.
+WE turned out at 5 a.m. on Friday, July 6th, to have a last look at Victoria as our vessel steamed out of the harbour, for we were very sorry indeed to leave the place.
+As we passed along the Sound we had a last look at Government House, and then turned our faces in the direction of American territory once more. could not, however, see much, for forest-fires had recently been so numerous, that upon approaching the American shore we found the whole district one mass of $\mathbf{smoke}$ .
+The fire which had attracted the notice of the Victoria fire brigade on the previous evening had been one of immense magnitude, and we saw the smoke from Besides this, numerous fires were it still ascending. apparently smouldering in other directions in different parts of the forests; and throughout the day the atmosphere was suffocating, and the views totally obscured by the smoke.
+Had it not been for this I believe we should have seen some grand scenery in Puget Sound; and, even as it was, we were struck with the great size of this estuary.